rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 3. Click **Edit Group**.

 4. To add a port entry, click **Add Port(s)** and add TCP or UDP ports to the port-group.
-For instructions, see the "Create a port-group" section.
+For instructions, see the "Create a port-group" section of this article.

 5. To remove a port entry, click on the minus symbol (-) to the right of the port-group entry.

 6. Click **Save Changes**.

    Firewall Manager v2 interacts with your firewall and adds the configurations.
-This typically takes about 30 seconds, depending on the size of your firewall's configuration.
+This process typically takes about 30 seconds, depending on the size of your firewall's configuration.

 <img src="{% asset_path dedicated-hosting/firewall-manager-v2-port-groups/FWCPv2-modify-port-group.png %}" alt="" />